 Fiji has long been known as a destination where you don’t do much at all except swim, eat, drink and laze about the pool.
-But Quentin Long steps out of the resort to experience something a little different.
+So why not step out of the resort to experience something a little different?

 Being a chief is pretty daunting.